Morrisite War: Kington Fort siege

 After the Morrisites dishonored a similar writ three weeks later, Chief Justice Kinney asked the acting governor to activate the territorial militia as a posse comitatus to arrest the Morrisite leaders.
-On June 12 a two hundred man armed posse departed Salt Lake City for the fort, 30 mi north.
-Robert T. Burton, deputy U.S. Marshal, led the posse, which gathered strength along the way and was somewhere between five hundred and a thousand strong when it reached the settlement on June 13.
-By this time the Morrisites had barricaded themselves in the fort.
+On June 12 a 200-man armed posse departed Salt Lake City for the fort, 30 mi north.
+Robert T. Burton, as deputy marshal, led the posse, which gathered strength along the way and was somewhere between 500 and a 1000 strong when it reached the settlement on June 13.
+By then, the Morrisites had barricaded themselves in the fort.

 The posse positioned itself on bluffs southwest of the fort, with contingents on the flats to the east and the west.
 They situated cannons on two small ridges looking directly into the fort, which in order to accommodate the hundreds of followers was really a makeshift enclosure.
 A militia from Ogden positioned itself to the north.

-Burton sent a message via a Morrisite herdboy requesting the group's surrender within thirty minutes.
-As soon as he received the message, Morris left his associates and soon returned with a new revelation, promising his people the posse would be destroyed.
+Burton sent a message via a Morrisite herd-boy requesting the group's surrender within thirty minutes.
+As soon as he received the message, Morris left his associates and soon returned with a new revelation, promising his people that the posse would be destroyed.
 He and his counselors had a bugle sounded to gather the congregation and read the revelation.

-When the group did not respond within thirty minutes, Burton ordered two warning shots fired "to speed up the decision".
+When the group did not respond within thirty minutes, Burton ordered two warning shots fired "to speed up the decision."
 The second ball ricocheted off the ground and into the fort, killing two women and shattering the jaw of Mary Christoffersen.
-Some Morrisites returned the fire, killing 19-year-old Jared Smith of the posse, the only non-Morrisite casualty of the war.
+Some Morrisites returned the fire, killing the 19-year-old Jared Smith of the posse, the only government casualty of the war.

 Heavy rains prevented much action the next day, June 14.
-Historians differ as to what initiated the events of June 15, but at some point Burton rode into the fort with a small contingent.
+Historians differ as to what initiated the events of June 15, but at some point, Burton rode into the fort with a small contingent.
 Details of what followed are also unclear, but Morris may have made a statement to his followers and approached Burton in what was interpreted as a threatening manner.
 Burton shot and killed him, and two women were also killed in the resulting melee.
-Morris's counselor John Banks was mortally wounded.
+Morris's counsellor John Banks was mortally wounded.
 Burton took ninety men prisoner and marched them back to Salt Lake City the next morning to stand trial before Judge Kinney.

 Aftermath

 Seven of the Morrisites were convicted of second-degree murder in March 1863, and another 66 were convicted of resistance.
-However, Stephen S. Harding, the new federally appointed territorial governor, pardoned them all three days after the conviction.
+However, Stephen S. Harding, the new federally-appointed territorial governor, pardoned them all three days after the conviction.
 The Morrisites scattered across the west, but many of them ended up in Deer Lodge County, Montana.
-A house of worship used by the Morrisites in Racetrack, Montana, still stands, though in some disrepair (46.2885°N 112.7493°W).
+A house of worship used by the Morrisites in Racetrack, Montana, still stands though in some disrepair (46.2885°N 112.7493°W).

 Seven years later, Robert T. Burton was tried and acquitted for the murder of Isabella Bowman, one of the women killed after the siege.